CPSC-449-Projects/project2/README.txt

    8.3. user_services_logging.ini
    8.4. timelines_services_logging.ini

-9. 'share' folder			// Containing the JSON and CSV files 9.1. new_bio.json
+9. "share" folder			// Containing the JSON and CSV files 9.1. new_bio.json
    9.2. new_follow.json
    9.3. new_password.json